Marshall Ayres

-Marshall Ayres (born June 28, 1807) was an American pioneer, one of the founding pioneers of the Midwest, particularly around the Chicago, Illinois region.
+Marshall Ayres (born June 28, 1807) was an American pioneer, one of the founding pioneers of the American Midwest, particularly around the Chicago, Illinois region.

 Early years

 Ayres was born in Truro, Massachusetts (Cape Cod).
 He was the seventh child of nine born to father Jason Ayres and mother Betsey Holman who were married April 17, 1791.
 His father was a medical doctor.

 Ayres married Hannah (Lombard) Ayers, who was native to Truro, Massachusetts.
 Ayres, was one of the pioneer residents of Griggsville, Illinois moving there in 1821.